 Overview

 If you want technical fishing--either dry fly fishing or shallow water/tight line nymphing action, choose the Paradise Valley Spring Creeks or the Missouri River.
-Our freestones--the Gallatin and Yellowstone--are mosty clear of shelf ice and are the place to be right now for tandem nymph rigs fished in deeper runs or tailouts of the many riffle corners that are so prevalent on these two rivers.
 And, there is always the Madison River is one of our favorites this time of year for lots of reasons--it can nymph like a champ, there are consistent hatches of Blue Winged-Olives, and anglers that are in tune with dead-drifting streamers can catch some of the biggest fish of the year.

 Time of day is also important this time of year.
 Early mornings can be slow fishing, so plan accordingly.
 The midge hatches are a late morning event often beginning around 10-11am and that will sometimes kick the trout into feeding mode.
 Blue Winged-Olives are often late morning or early afternoon emergences as well.
 March Browns and Skwalas are dependent on water temp as well, so, there is no rush to get on the water early this time of year.